slowbutfast/arctic-map/.deployment/DEPLOYMENT.md

-# 🚀 Deployment Guide for Community Arctic Map
+# 🚀 Deployment Guide for Arctic Map

-Complete guide for deploying the Community Arctic Map application to Google Cloud Run.
+Complete guide for deploying the Arctic Map application to Google Cloud Run.

 ## 📋 Table of Contents